mediamonks/fast-image-sequence/README.md

     tarImageURLCallback: (index) => `image${index}.jpg`,

     // Note that you can also simultaneously use direct image loading and image loading from a tar file.
-    // In that case, you will use the tar file to server (super low res) preview images shown before the
+    // In that case, you will use the tar file to serve (super low res) preview images shown before the
     // direct image loading completes.

     wrap: true,